MohammedHijazi/employees_management_system/README.md

 ## About Project

-Employees management system built with laravel.
+Simple Employee management system built with laravel.

+Feel free to use this project as a starting point for your own projects.